petr-kalinin/progtexts2/python_basics_en/4_strings.rst

 -------------------

-In Python, to save a character to a variable, you need to type
+In Python, to save a character to a variable, you may type
 ::

     ch1 = "a"